What is Tax Equivalent Yield?

 Let us now do the same example above in Excel.

 This is very simple.
 You need to provide the two inputs of Tax Yield and Tax Rate.

-This has been a guide to Tax Equivalent Yield formula, its uses along with practical examples.
-Here we also provide you with Tax Yield Equivalent Calculator with downloadable excel template.
+This has been a guide to Tax Equivalent Yield and its meaning.
+Here we discuss the formula to calculate tax-equivalent yield, its uses along with practical examples.
+Here we also provide you with Tax Yield Equivalent Calculator with a downloadable excel template.
 Here are the other suggested articles –